DMX: 1996–1997: Building hype and signing to Def Jam

-1996–2000: Signing with Def Jam and commercial success
+1998–2000: Debut album and commercial success

-DMX recorded tracks from September 1996 to January 1998 for his debut album.
-During this time, his guest appearances on Mase's singles "24 Hrs. to Live" and "Take What's Yours", The LOX's single "Money, Power & Respect", and LL Cool J's single "4, 3, 2, 1" created a strong buzz for the then-unsigned rapper.
+DMX recorded tracks from April 1997 to January 1998 for his debut album.
+During this time, his guest appearances on Mase's singles "24 Hrs. to Live" and "Take What's Yours", The Lox's single "Money, Power & Respect", and Def Jam labelmate LL Cool J's single "4, 3, 2, 1" created a strong buzz for his upcoming album.
 In February 1998, he released his debut major-label single "Get at Me Dog" on Def Jam Recordings.
 The single received an RIAA certification of gold.
 His first major-label album It's Dark and Hell Is Hot, which included the single "Ruff Ryders' Anthem", was then released in May 1998.
-The album debuted at number one on the Billboard 200 chart in the U.S. and sold over five million copies.
+The album debuted at number one on the Billboard 200 chart in the U.S. and sold over six million copies.
 In December 1998, he released his album Flesh of My Flesh, Blood of My Blood.
 It debuted at number one on the Billboard 200 and went multi-platinum.
+DMX became the only rapper alive to have his first two consecutive number-one Billboard 200 albums within a one-year period (seven months by calculation) and the first since Tupac Shakur; DMX's record would later be surpassed two different times in 2020 by YoungBoy Never Broke Again, who made the number one position with two albums in six months (a month down by proxy, making it the fastest) and also had three number one albums in ten months between 2019 and 2020, also beating another Billboard record by DMX involving a quantity of number one rap albums within a year.

-He released his third and best-selling album ...
+He released his third album ...
 And Then There Was X, on December 21, 1999.
 It was his third album to debut at number one on the Billboard 200.
-Its most popular single, "Party Up (Up in Here)", became his first Top Ten hit on the R&B charts, and was nominated for a Grammy Award for Best Rap Solo Performance at the 2001 Grammy Awards.
-The album was certified six-times Platinum, and was nominated for Best Rap Album at the 2001 Grammy Awards.
+Its most popular single, "Party Up (Up in Here)", became his first top ten hit on the R&B charts, and was nominated for a Grammy Award for Best Rap Solo Performance at the 2001 Grammy Awards.
+The album was certified six-times Platinum, and was also nominated for Best Rap Album at the 2001 Grammy Awards.
 In 2000, DMX also made a cameo appearance in the Sum 41 music video for "Makes No Difference".

+In late 2000, he joined other Hip Hop and Nu Metal artists on the Anger Management Tour.
+Appearing alongside Limp Bizkit, Godsmack and Sinnistar for the second half of the tour from November 24 to December 19, 2000.